 When doing a modal launch, such as through LaunchUriForResultsAsync, the modal app is placed on top of the window.

-Windows Mixed Reality cannot overlay applications on top of exclusive views.
-In order to show the launched app, Windows takes the user back to the world to display the application.
+Windows Mixed Reality can't overlay applications on top of exclusive views.
+To show the launched app, Windows takes the user back to the world to display the application.

 HoloLens supports both FileOpenPicker and FileSavePicker contracts.
 However, no app comes pre-installed that fulfills the file picker contracts.
 These apps - OneDrive, for example - can be installed from the Microsoft Store.

-If you have more than one file picker app installed, you will not see any disambiguation UI for choosing which app to launch; instead, the first file picker installed will be chosen.
+If you have more than one file picker app installed, you won't see any disambiguation UI for choosing which app to launch.
+Instead, the first file picker installed will be chosen.
 When saving a file, the filename is generated which includes the timestamp.
 This cannot be changed by the user.